 - 2 cloves garlic (minced)

 - 1 green chili pepper (like jalapeno or serrano, minced, optional)

-- 1/2 tsp paprika (or cayenne for more heat.
+- ½ teaspoon paprika (or cayenne for more heat.
 You can adjust this quantity up or down per your taste)

-- 1 tsp amchoor (or amchur, a dry mango powder.
+- 1 teaspoon amchoor (or amchur, a dry mango powder.
 This adds lovely tanginess, but if you absolutely have to, sub with juice of a lemon)

 - Salt to taste

-- 2 tbsp cilantro (finely minced, for garnish)
+- 2 tablespoon cilantro (finely minced, for garnish)

 - Heat the remaining oil in a kadhai or wok or skillet.
 Add the cumin seeds and when they darken slightly, add the onions with a pinch of salt.
 Saute until the onions are translucent and begin to brown.
 Add the ginger and garlic and green chili peppers if using and continue to saute for a couple more minutes.

 - Add the tomatoes, mix, then add the powdered spices -- coriander powder, turmeric, paprika or cayenne, amchoor and garam masala.
 You want to saute the tomatoes only until they are very mushy and have let go of all their liquid, making a nice sauce.
 If you overcook your tomatoes to the point where they have lost most of their moisture, they will also lose their sweetness, so don't overdo it.
 You want a hint of sweetness in this recipe to balance out the spicy, salty and tangy flavors.
 If your tomatoes aren't too sweet, add a teaspoon of sugar -- it'll do the trick.